Design

 The Best Fonts to Use with the Scandinavian Alphabet

 Typography was something that I noticed from a young age.
-My first love was Dom Casual when it eased my through my first poetry recital.
+My first love was Dom Casual when it eased my way through my first poetry recital.
 The labels on my school books were the height of avant-guarde cool thanks to Wingdings 3.0.
 Soon afterwards, I joyfully upgraded from Office 95 fonts to the seemingly endless possibilities of Office 97.
 As much as I like Matisse ITC, I didn’t want my teachers to think I was an anarchist.
 These were exciting times for an 11-year-old.

 Fonts are a way to personify our words, giving even the most mundane text a layer of visual meaning.
 There is a personality in every typeface.
-Consequently, there are certain fonts that capture the Scandinavian personality: clean, functional, beautiful, quirky as hell.
-But alas, not all fonts embrace the Scandi alphabet with it’s å, æ and ø possibilities (I’m looking at you Governor).
-Here are my top picks of fonts for the Scandinavian alphabet:
+Consequently, there are certain fonts that capture the Scandinavian personality: clean, functional, beautiful, with just a dash of quirkiness.
+But alas, not all fonts embrace the Scandi alphabet with its å, æ and ø possibilities (I’m looking at you Governor).
+The ones that do, and that also feel at home in Nordic design, deserve a mention.

 List Marker: Number 1Avenir